GANESH312006/to-do-app/README.md

-A simple todo made based on my learning!
+A simple todo made based on my learning